aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry/fan-in1/_index.md

 {{% /center %}}

-### Assumptions

-This implementation approach assumes all _Devices_ are not connected to the internet or _AWS Iot Core_ at all times.
-Each _Device_ publishes temperature telemetry to a single topic.
-The implementations also assumes that all temperature readings are emitted with a sensor name value of Temperature Celsius or Temperature Fahrenheit and follow the message payload formats outlined below.
-Alternative options are also called out within the sections below.

 ## Implementation

 To experiment quickly, you can test this pattern out by publishing messages with the MQTT test client in the AWS IoT console or using the [IoT Device Simulator](https://aws.amazon.com/solutions/implementations/iot-device-simulator/).
 In a real world implementation you'll configure multiple devices as AWS IoT Things that each securely communicate with your _AWS IoT Core_ endpoint.